anlaperriere/ML2/README.md

 pip install -r requirements_mac_m1.txt
 ```

-If you are using Windows/Linux with a Nvidia GPU run:
+If you are using Windows with a Nvidia GPU run:

 ```bash
 pip install -r requirements_windows_cuda.txt